adriancorrendo/soiltestcorr/README.md

 ## 5. Quadratic-plateau Regression </b> <br/>

-The following calibration method available is the quadratic-plateau model (`quadratic_plateau()`).
+The following correlation method available is the quadratic-plateau model (`quadratic_plateau()`).
 This function fits the classical regression response model that follows two phases: i) a first curvilinear phase described as `y = a + b*x + c*x^2`, and ii) a second